From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Model

 \subsection{Setup}

-To model the post-compression state of silica following laser-induced shock wave propagation, we initialized our amorphous system at a density of $\sim$4.3 g/cm$^3$, corresponding to stishovite density at elevated pressure.
-This state represents shock-compressed amorphous silica immediately prior to crystallization, bypassing the initial compression phase which occurs on timescales and length scales beyond current MD capabilities.
-Starting from a stishovite unit cell ($a = 4.17~\text{\AA}, c = 2.66~\text{\AA}$), we created a small supercell of 1350 atoms and amorphized it by heat-anneal-quench-relax protocol, which yields a structurally amorphous but dense silica, analogous to the material state observed in laser-compressed regions prior to crystallization \cite{noorArxiv, gleason2015ultrafast, grujicic2015densification}.
-It was heated to $8000~\mathrm{K}$ to ensure complete amorphization while maintaining high density, annealed for $0.5~\mathrm{ns}$, then quenched back to $300~\mathrm{K}$, followed by a final relaxation phase for another 0.5 ns.
-The resulting structure was then replicated again and relaxed to obtain a supercell of a few hundred cubic nanometer volume.
-A nanopore with a radius of 2 nm was finally created in the center.
-This final state, which is a dense amorphous nanocuboid with a nanopore in the center, is our main TTM-MD system undergone laser irradiation.
-Another similar supercell with a pore with a twice smaller radius (1 nm) was created as well for comparison with the original system.
+To model the post-compression state of silica following laser-induced shock wave propagation, we initialize our amorphous system at a density of $\sim$4.3 g/cm$^3$, corresponding to stishovite density at elevated pressure.
+This state represents shock-compressed amorphous silica immediately prior to crystallization, bypassing the initial compression phase which occurs on time and length scales beyond current MD capabilities \cite{noorArxiv, gleason2015ultrafast, grujicic2015densification}.
+The dense amorphous silica is obtained from stishovite (lattice parameters $a = 4.17~\text{\AA}, c = 2.66~\text{\AA}$) by heat-anneal-quench-relax protocol using a supercell of 1350 atoms (Fig. S1 \cite{supMat}).
+The stishovite is heated to $8000~\mathrm{K}$ to ensure complete amorphization while maintaining high density, annealed for $0.5~\mathrm{ns}$, then quenched back to $300~\mathrm{K}$, followed by a final relaxation phase for another 0.5 ns.
+The resulting structure is then replicated and relaxed to generate a larger supercell, with a volume of a few hundred cubic nanometers, containing a nanopore at its center.
+This dense amorphous nanocuboid with a pore in the center is our primary TTM-MD system subjected to laser irradiation.
+We consider nanopores with two diameters of 2 and 4 nm.